How to Resolve ‘Exchange Database Fails to Mount’ Error?

 MapiExceptionJetErrorMissingLogFile: Unable to mount database. (hr=0x80004005, ec=-528)

-Reasons for the Exchange Database Fails to Mount Issue
+What are the Reasons for Exchange Database Fails to Mount Error?

 An Exchange database may fail to mount on the server due to different reasons, such as: